LuLu group CMD Yusuff Ali assures Rs 1 cr every year to institute for disabled in Kerala even after his death | Education

 - India

-In addition to that, Ali, also a Padma Shri awardee, also donated Rs 1.5 crore to the institute -- Different Arts Centre (DAC) -- which works to recognise and hone the art skills of differently-abled children.

-At an event organised by the institute here for the launch of the logo of the Kasargod Diversity Research Centre, the NRI businessman said that according to the government figures, there were over 8 lakh differently-abled children in Kerala.
+At an event organised by the institute here for the launch of the logo of the Kasargod Diversity Research Centre, the NRI businessman said that according to the government figures there were over 8 lakh differently abled children in the state.

 ''It is also our social obligation to ensure these children get a good education and not just that of the parents of these children or the institute,'' he said.